tie-rack/pnglitch/README.md

 ## The website

-Do the following in the `www` directory.
+Do the following in the `pnglitch-web` directory.

 ### Developing